-We will continue to require additional financing in order to advance OP0201 through clinical development, to manufacture, obtain regulatory approval for and to commercialize our product candidates, to develop, acquire or in-license other potential product candidates, and to fund operations for the foreseeable future.
+We will continue to require additional financing in order to advance our surfactant program through clinical development, to manufacture, obtain regulatory approval for and to commercialize our product candidates, to develop, acquire or in-license other potential product candidates, and to fund operations for the foreseeable future.
 Therefore, we will seek to raise additional capital through equity offerings, debt financings or other capital sources, including potentially collaborations, licenses and other similar arrangements.
 Adequate additional funding may not be available to us on acceptable terms on a timely basis, or at all.
 Any such failure to raise capital as and when needed could have a negative impact on our financial condition and on our ability to pursue our business plans and strategies, and may cause us to delay the scope of or suspend one or more of our clinical trials, research and development programs or commercialization efforts, out-license intellectual property rights to our product candidates or sell unsecured assets, or a combination of the above.
 Any of these actions could materially harm our business.
 To the extent that we raise additional capital through the sale of equity or convertible debt securities, our stockholders' ownership interests will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect our stockholders' rights.
 Debt financing, if available, would result in fixed payment obligations and may involve agreements that include restrictive covenants that limit our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends, that could adversely impact our ability to conduct our business.
-If we raise funds through collaborations, licenses and other similar arrangements with third parties, we may have to relinquish valuable rights to our technologies, future revenue streams, research programs or product candidates or to grant licenses on terms that may not be favorable to us.
-Please see Part II, Item 1A.
-Risk Factors for additional risks associated with our substantial capital requirements and the challenges we may face in raising capital.
+If we raise funds through collaborations, licenses and other similar arrangements with third parties, we may have to relinquish valuable rights to our technologies, future revenue streams, research programs or product candidates or to grant licenses on terms that may not be favor

 We plan to continue to fund losses from operations and capital funding needs through cash on hand and future equity or debt financings, as well as potential additional collaborations or strategic partnerships with other companies.
-During the third quarter of 2017, we entered into an equity distribution agreement pursuant to which we may sell shares of common stock from time to time in "at-the-market" offerings and filed a related prospectus supplement (the "2017 Prospectus").
+During the third quarter of 2017, we entered into the Equity Distribution Agreement pursuant to which we may sell shares of common stock from time to time in "at-the-market" offerings and filed a related prospectus supplement (the "2017 Prospectus").
 On July 23, 2018, the Company filed the 2018 Prospectus.
 Under the 2017 Prospectus, we sold shares of common stock from October 2, 2017 through March 9, 2018 for gross proceeds of approximately \$8.5 million.
 Under the 2018 Prospectus, we may offer and sell up to an additional \$9.8 million in shares of common stock.
-25,218 shares have been sold under the 2018 Prospectus for gross proceeds of approximately \$110,000 as of June 30, 2019.
+25,218 shares have been sold under the 2018 Prospectus for gross proceeds of approximately \$110,000 as of March 31, 2020.
 The sale of additional equity or convertible debt could result in additional dilution to our stockholders.
 The incurrence of indebtedness would result in debt service obligations and could result in operating and financing covenants that would restrict our operations.